Ishoyahb II: Life

-Ishoʿyahb II was patriarch during the Arab conquest of Iraq, and according to later Nestorian tradition approached the Moslem leaders to win guarantees for the treatment of Christians in the Sassanian empire.
-The Chronicle of Seert, probably written in the ninth century, records two approaches to the Moslems, one by Ishoʿyahb's emissaries to Muhammad's successor Abu Bakr (632–4), and a second by Ishoʿyahb himself to the caliph ʿUmar ibn al-Khattab (634–44). ʿUmar is said to have granted the Church of the East a charter of protection.
+Ishoʿyahb II was patriarch during the Arab conquest of Iraq, and according to later Nestorian tradition approached the Muslim leaders to win guarantees for the treatment of Christians in the Sasanian Empire.
+The Chronicle of Seert, probably written in the ninth century, records two approaches to the Muslims, one by Ishoʿyahb's emissaries to Muhammad's successor Abu Bakr (632–4), and a second by Ishoʿyahb himself to the caliph Umar (634–44).
+Umar is said to have granted the Church of the East a charter of protection.
 The authenticity of these supposed approaches is very doubtful, and modern authorities are inclined to reject them.

-Seleucia-Ctesiphon, the capital of the Sasanian empire and the seat of the Nestorian patriarchs at this period, fell to Saʿd b.
-Abi Waqqas in the spring of 637.
-Saʿd carried off its gates, symbolising the rulership of central Iraq, to Kufa, and for the rest of his reign Ishoʿyahb resided at Karka d'Beth Slokh (modern Kirkuk) in Beth Garmai.
+Ctesiphon, the capital of the Sasanian Empire and the seat of the Nestorian patriarchs at this period, fell to Sa'd ibn Abi Waqqas in the spring of 637.
+Sa'd carried off its gates, symbolising the rulership of central Iraq, to Kufa, and for the rest of his reign Ishoʿyahb resided at Karka d'Beth Slokh (modern Kirkuk) in Beth Garmai.

 In 645 Ishoʿyahb journeyed to Nisibis to settle a dispute between the city's Nestorian Christians and their metropolitan Quriaqos.
 He died at Karkh Guddan and was buried there.